 Wilson Commons houses many services for the University community and provides opportunities for undergraduate student employment.
-Wilson Commons employs undergraduate students at the Common Connection, the Hive Game Room, the Common Market, Hartnett Art Gallery and the 5th Floor Reception.
-We also employ students as Building Managers and Event Support Technicians.
+Wilson Commons employs undergraduate students at the Common Connection, Rocky's Sub Shop and Lounge, the Common Market, Hartnett Art Gallery and the 5th Floor Reception.
+We also employ students as Building Managers.
 Work study is preferred for some positions.

 Working in Wilson Commons is rewarding and fun for undergraduate students with good interpersonal skills and a desire to work in service oriented jobs.
-From supervising pool tournaments to loading in a band, from programming events to making fudge, Wilson Commons has employment opportunities for motivated undergraduate students.
+From supervising pool tournaments to guarding art exhibits, from managing key sign outs to making fudge, Wilson Commons has employment opportunities for motivated undergraduate students.